 - Leave a few drops of chamomile tincture in a bowl on the heater/radiator in the bedroom overnight.
 It is a comforting herb and helps to put the baby to sleep at night.
 Recommended age: For babies above two months of age.

-Note: Be sure your baby doesn’t have any skin allergies, then only apply this above mentioned home remedy.
+Note: Be sure your baby doesn’t have any skin allergies, then only apply this above-mentioned home remedy.

 - You can apply any nasal spray/drops or even a massage with good old Vicks BabyRub.
-Follow the directions to use which is mentioned in the box.
+Follow the directions to use which are mentioned in the box.
 It is safe and especially for the kids.
 Recommended age: 3 months and above.

 - Once the cold has been cured, change your baby’s toothbrush immediately.

 - Put some rhythm/fun in your massage by using a chest percussion technique.
 Make the baby lie on his/her stomach on a firm bed/mat.
 Gently tap your hands over his/her back, moving from the lower back up towards his/her neck.
 Repeat several times till you feel the child’s congestion has started to loosen up.